HOME WISE Uranium Project > Mining & Milling > Issues >

 The Environmental Impact Study can be consulted, starting November 16th, on the Canadian Environmental Assessment Agency website.

-> View CEAA Matoush Project sheet external link
+> View CEAA Matoush Project sheet

 On Sep.
 30, 2009, the Canadian Environmental Assessment Agency (CEAA) announced the availability of $40,000 under its Participant Funding Program to assist groups and individuals to take part in the environmental assessment of the Matoush Exploration Project, located 260 km northeast of Chibougamau, in the Province of Québec.
 The proponent, Strateco Resource Inc., is proposing to develop an underground uranium exploration ramp and related surface infrastructure.